 - Gig economy: Plans to protect gig-economy workers.

-- The Douglass Plan: A series of reforms aimed at "dismantling of racist structures and systems."
+- The Douglass Plan: A series of reforms aimed at the "dismantling of racist structures and systems."

 - Accepted donations from lobbyists: After criticism, Buttigieg announced he would return donations he received.